 Johansdotter. is Lars Svensson in Hätte, Säby Parish.
 (Paid stamp tax) Bride.
-Daughter of farmer Johannes Eliasson in Tullebo.
+Daughter of farmer Johannes Eliasson of 12 shilling in Tullebo.
 Mother Maja Nilsdotter, her guardian's written consent was not available and

 Jacob Nilsson in Rossmäte has advised her.
 Banns were read the first time on Jun 11.